njm94/innate-behaviors/README.md

 	This analysis uses code provided by the Churchland lab here: https://github.com/musall/ridgeModel

-3. Recommended citation for this dataset:
+3. Recommended citation for this code: